Noddin-Robotmakers/Website/Innovation.md

 ### Design Process

 Maine Adaptive has developed a very comprehensive process for designing equipment to help disabled people.
-They have come up with personalized approaches for different disabilities, for example:
+They told us that they have come up with personalized approaches for different disabilities, for example:

 * **Bi-skis** for people with weak upper bodies
 * **Four-tracker skis** for people with balancing difficulties